Roth Conversions are Longevity Insurance

 Roth Conversion is like Insurance for Your Kids

-If your kids are in high tax brackets, then Roth conversions are a great idea as often you can convert them at lower rates than they will pay over their 10-year inheritance.
+If your kids are in high tax brackets, Roth conversions are a great idea.
+Often, you can convert them at lower rates than they will pay over their 10-year inheritance.

 If your kids are likely to take the whole IRA out the year you die, Roth conversions are also a grand idea.